DamianDunajski/connect-4-game/README.md

 Current implementation is far from being final product ready for deployment, instead it fulfills functional and technical requirements described in [problem specification](https://github.com/michaeldfallen/coding-tests/blob/master/Connect_4.md).

+Current implementation is based on following assumptions:

+- players should be able to play the game on different devices and from different locations so for that reason process of initiating the game has been spit into two steps:

+    - first player has to create new game represented by unique ID
+    - second player can join existing game based on game ID

+Know problems:

+- each REST service instance operates on it's own list of games which makes scaling difficult (use of sticky sessions might mitigate this problem)
+- games are not removed from the list of games in any way which may result in exhaust of the server resources (game timeout feature might solve this problem)

 ## Components

 Project is built from following components: